Available with Location Referencing license.

 - Measure interpolation along routes—When measures are interpolated for a route in an LRS Network, the calculation of m-values along the route is based on the 3D distance between each calibration point on the route.
 This interpolation is also applied in the LRS Identify tool to return the measure at the location that is clicked.

 If your data doesn’t have z-values, all features are assigned a z-value of 0 at each vertex.
 Since the z-values are the same at every vertex of each feature, any LRS operation treats this data as being in 2D and calculates accordingly.

-If you want to add z-values to existing centerlines in your LRS, you can use 3D Analyst tools such as the Update Feature Z tool along with a digital elevation model (DEM) or digital terrain model (DTM).
-Once the z-values are on the centerlines, run Generate Routes on your LRS Network to add those values to the routes and Generate Events on the LRS events to add them to events.
+If you want to add z-values to existing centerlines and calibration points in your LRS, you can use 3D Analyst tools such as the Update Feature Z tool along with a digital elevation model (DEM) or digital terrain model (DTM).
+Once the z-values are on both the centerlines and calibration points, run Generate Routes on your LRS Network to add those values to the routes and Generate Events on the LRS events to add them to events.

 This process won’t update the measures on existing calibration points, which must be done separately.

 LRS data can be visualized and edited in 3D using local scenes in ArcGIS Pro.
 When you add LRS data such as centerlines, calibration points, LRS Networks, and LRS events to a local scene with z-values populated, the Location Referencing tab appears in your ArcGIS Pro project.
 You can use all of the LRS editing tools on the tab to edit your LRS data in 3D, including to create, realign, or reassign routes; to add, modify, or delete calibration points; or to split centerlines and identifying routes.